ebonnal/streamable/README.md

 #### via `async` coroutines

-If you set a `concurrency > 1` and you provided an coroutine function, elements will be transformed concurrently via the event loop.
+If you set a `concurrency > 1` and you provided an async function, elements will be transformed concurrently via the event loop.

 ```python